pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

-# Runtime Resources Visibility
+# Runtime resources visibility

-The Runtime Resources Visibility tab shows developers the details and status of their component's Kubernetes resources to understand their structure and debug issues.
+The Runtime Resources tab shows developers the details and status of their component's Kubernetes resources to understand their structure and debug issues.

 ## <a id="before-begin"></a>Before you begin